chiehmin/leetcode-ranking-search/README.md

 ## Web UI

-The web is purely static which can be served on any web server directly!!
+The website is purely static which can be served on any web server directly!!

-The web UI is built on [Vue.js](https://vuejs.org/) and [BootstrapVue](https://bootstrap-vue.js.org/).
+The UI is made with [Vue.js](https://vuejs.org/) and [BootstrapVue](https://bootstrap-vue.js.org/).

 ![sample](images/sample.png)